The social network model on infinite graphs: Introduction

 \begin{maintheorem} Let $\T_d=(V,E)$ be the infinite $d$-regular tree for some $d \ge 3$.
-There exist absolute constants $c,C>0$ such that when the holding probability of the walks is taken to be $1/(d+1)$ we have that \end{maintheorem} In contrast, it follows from Theorem \ref{thm: mainupper} that when the holding probability is taken to be $1/2$ we have that $\lac (\T_d) \le C \log d $ (in fact, when the holding probability is $1/2$, one can refine Theorem \ref{thm: easylower} and obtain as a corollary that $\lac (\T_d) \ge c \log d $).
+There exist absolute constants $c,C>0$ such that when the holding probability of the walks is taken to be $1/(d+1)$ we have that \end{maintheorem} In contrast, Theorem \ref{thm: mainupper} asserts that when the holding probability is taken to be $1/2$, there exists an absolute constant $C$ such that for all $d \ge 3$ and all infinite connected $d$-regular graphs $G$ we have that $\lac (G) \le C \log d $.
+In \S\ref{s:refined} we state and provide a sketch of proof of Theorem \ref{thm: hardlower}, which refines Theorem \ref{thm: easylower} and asserts the following.
+There exists an absolute constant $c>0$ such that for every connected, infinite, regular graph $G$, when the holding probability is $1/2$ we have that $\lac(G) \ge c \log (1/\rho) $, where $\rho $ is the spectral-radius of simple random walk on $G$ (rather than of lazy simple random walk with holding probability 1/2).

+Combining these two results we obtain as a corollary that $c \log d \le \lac (\T_d) \le C \log d $, when the holding probability is $1/2$.
+In fact, the same bounds hold for all infinite connected Ramanujan graph, which are by definition $d$-regular graphs with $\rho=\frac{2\sqrt{d-1}}{d}$.
+(For SRW on infinite connected $d$-regular graphs one always has that $\rho \ge \frac{2\sqrt{d-1}}{d} $ and for $\T_d$ this is an equality -- see \textit{e.g.}, \cite[Theorem 6.10]{lyonsbook}.)

+We strongly believe that up to the value of the absolute constants, the same bounds hold for the continuous-time analog of the SN model, as the ones holding in discrete-time when the holding probability is $1/2$.